 |I often reflect on my childhood

 years and consider just how lucky I was.
-Being raised out of
+Being raised in this

-resourcefulness, and reading habits.
-Perhaps the greatest lesson
+my independence, resourcefulness, and reading habits.
+Best of

-came from the lack of artificial distractions allowing me to
+all, the lack of artificial distractions allowed me to develop

-develop a keen sense for my surroundings and in return, a profound
+a keen sense for my surroundings and in return, a profound appreciation

-appreciation for the natural world, a world that I find sustenance
+for the natural world, a world that I find sustenance in and

 Mom 1924-2016, Dad